5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 - Perform an NVRAM Reset (in BootPicker, hit Space Bar to reveal the tool)
 - Select macOS to boot

+> [!NOTE]
+>
-The system may crash the first time when booting macOS Ventura.
+> The system may crash the first time when booting macOS Ventura or newer.
 That's normal.
 After that, it should work as expected.

 ### BIOS Settings